 Revenue from residential and commercial properties are recognised as and when the control of the asset is transferred to the customer.
 Based on the terms of the contract and the laws that apply to the contract, control of the asset is transferred over time as the Group's performance does not create an asset with an alternative use to the Group and the Group has an enforceable right to payment for performance completed to date.
 Revenue is recognised over the period of the contract by reference to the progress towards complete satisfaction of that performance obligation.
-The progress towards complete satisfaction of property development costs incurred for work performed to date to the estimated total property development costs (input method).
+The progress towards complete satisfaction of a performance obligation is determined by the proportion of property development costs incurred for work performed to date to the estimated total property development costs (input method).